If readers don’t care who writes the books, Amazon will fill the store with its own.

 - No reason for a reader to choose them over something cheaper and faster

-The resilient authors will.
+The resilient authors will fight back with this.

-- Strong voice
+- A strong voice

 - Distinct worlds